turvas/storj_telegraf_mon/README.md

   - set in C:\Program Files\Telegraf\telegraf.conf
     - section [[outputs.influxdb]] to
       - urls = ["http://127.0.0.1:8086"]
-    - if you have cygwin installed you could also move content of [[inputs.exec]] section from docker based telegraf.conf to this host based telegraf config and remove docker/telegraf entirely
+    - if you have cygwin installed you could also move content of [[inputs.exec]] section from docker based telegraf.conf to this host based telegraf config and remove docker/telegraf entirely, you have to
+      - change "commands", most notably path to 3 .sh scripts execution, for example (assuming, you installed this in folder C:\cygwin64\opt\): commands = ['C:\cygwin64\bin\mintty /bin/bash -c "PATH=/usr/bin:$PATH; /opt/storj_telegraf_mon/successrate.sh"']
-      - you have to change "commands", most notably path to 3 .sh scripts, and folder mapping, where your STORJ data directory is for folder_size.sh script argument, for example /cygdrive/h/storj
+      - folder mapping, where your STORJ data directory is for folder_size.sh script argument, for example /cygdrive/h/storj

 ## Start monitoring stack